nutanix/ntnx-api-cmdlet-help/md/en-US/New-Image.md

 PS C:\> New-Image -Servers 10.46.28.27 -Name testimage1 -ImageType DISK_IMAGE -SourceUri http://image.upload.host.com/GoldImages/centoslight_run_fioboot.qcow2
 ```

-Creates a new image in Prisme Central 10.46.28.27.
-Prism Central will automatically select available cluster and creates the image.
+Creates a new image on Prism Central 10.46.28.27.
+Prism Central will automatically select the available cluster and creates the image on it.

 ## PARAMETERS